obrucheoghene/aws-bootcamp-cruddur-2023/journal/week3.md

 **Amazon Cognito**
 AWS Cognito is a powerful and flexible identity and access management service that enables developers to add user authentication, authorization, and management features to their applications quickly and easily

+**User Pools**
+Amazon Cognito user pools are a managed service that lets you add secure authentication and authorization to your apps, and can scale to support millions of users.

 ### 2. Install and configure Amplify client-side library for Amazon Congito
 ### 3. Implement API calls to Amazon Coginto for custom login, signup, recovery and forgot password page